jun-Bridge/CuBridge/README_en.md

 # CuBridge

-**CuBridge** is a lightweight Java-based tensor engine that bridges Java and CUDA to enable high-performance numerical computation.
+**CuBridge** is a lightweight tensor computation engine that connects Java with CUDA to enable high-performance numerical operations.
-All operations are executed on `Tensor` objects, with automatic separation between RAM and VRAM for GPU acceleration.
+All operations are performed based on the `Tensor` object, with automatic separation of RAM/VRAM for GPU acceleration.

 > A lightweight Java tensor engine with automatic GPU acceleration via CUDA.

-**!!!
-UNSTABLE !!!
-BE CAREFUL TO USE**
+>
+> **Note: This project is not yet in a stable release.
+Use with caution in production.**
+>
+> This is the first project in the Alphabet Bridge series.

 ---

 ##  Key Features

-- Java + CUDA bridge architecture
+- Java + CUDA integration structure
-- High-speed tensor-based numerical engine
+- High-speed numerical computation engine based on the Tensor class
-- Environment-adaptive behavior: switches between CPU and GPU based on availability
+- Environment-adaptive library: automatically switches computation paths based on GPU/CUDA availability
-- Memory mode switching based on VRAM size (e.g., 4GB threshold for RAM/VRAM choice)
+- Automatically decides whether to use VRAM or RAM for main storage depending on VRAM size (default: 4GB threshold)
-- Full Javadoc integration and IDE support
+- Javadoc integration and IDE support
-- JNI-based DLL interaction
+- JNI binding via DLL files

 ---

-##  Installation (Eclipse Guide)
+##  Installation (Using Eclipse)

-### 1. Add `cubridge.jar` to your project
+### Add `CuBridge.jar` to your project

 1. In Eclipse, open `Project → Properties → Java Build Path`
-2. Go to the `Libraries` tab → click **[Add External JARs...]** under `Classpath`
+2. Go to the `Libraries` tab → click **[Add External JARs...]**
-3. Select `cubridge.jar` (after placing it in your project folder) → Apply
+3. Choose the `CuBridge.jar` file (move it to your project folder if necessary), then click Apply

 ---

-### 2. Link native DLL (cubridge.dll)

-1. In the `Libraries` tab, click ▼ next to `cubridge.jar`
-2. Choose **Native library location → Edit**
-3. Select `External Folder...`
-4. Choose the folder where `cubridge.dll` is located
-5. Click OK → Apply

-> Note: The DLL must be outside the JAR, not embedded inside it.

----

-### 3. Attach Javadoc

-1. Again, click ▼ next to `cubridge.jar`
-2. Choose **Javadoc location → Edit**
-3. Options:
-   - `Javadoc in archive` → select `cubridge-javadoc.jar`
-   - or `Javadoc in folder` → choose the folder where `docs/` is stored
-4. Click OK → Apply

-Once connected, hovering over any function in your IDE will display its documentation.

----

-##  Example Usage
+##  Example Code

 ```java
 CuBridge cb = CuBridge.getInstance();